 Convenient connections—to superior technology, to a sustainable and productive future, to a community that values quality in work and life—those connections are all waiting for you in Indiantown, your high-tech home town.
 It’s high time you explored your options here.

-- and then 8.7 more - to offer the most powerful and comprehensive package of financial incentives available, through a 9.66-mile designated Enterprise Zone in Indiantown.
+Martin County has gone the extra mile - and then 8.7 more - to offer the most powerful and comprehensive package of financial incentives available, through a 9.66-mile designated Enterprise Zone in Indiantown.
 Though Martin County already offers a wealth of business, industrial and financial advantages, the community decided to go one step further, gaining approval through the Florida Legislature for this special Enterprise Zone designed to promote and accelerate economic development.
 Both new and existing businesses are eligible to qualify, and the incentives include tax waivers for building materials; tax credits for job creation efforts; property tax credits counted against Florida corporate income tax credits; sales tax exemptions for electrical energy; property tax exemptions for childcare facilities.
 There are even tax credits and refunds for companies who donate to community development efforts.
 When it comes to empowering job creators, Indiantown is “in the zone.”

 For more information about how you can benefit from Martin County’s Enterprise Zone, contact the Business Development Board of Martin County